Enter your email address below and subscribe to our newsletter

 What to Serve with Gungjung Tteokbokki?

-Due to its complex flavour profile, it is best to serve side dishes that complement the richness and umami flavour without overpowering the authentic taste.
-Kongnamul muchim is a blanched bean sprout seasoned with hot pepper flakes, salt, sugar, and sesame seed oil.
+Given its complex flavor profile, it is best to serve side dishes that complement the richness and umami of gungjung tteokbokki without overpowering it.
+One great option is kongnamul muchim, which consists of blanched bean sprouts seasoned with hot pepper flakes, salt, sugar, and sesame seed oil.
+Another excellent pairing is japchae, a Korean glass noodle dish made with sweet potato noodles and stir-fried vegetables.
+Japchae is savory, sweet, and mildly chewy, adding a delightful flavor and texture to your gungjung tteokbokki.

 gungjung tteokbokkie